JonasSinjan/hrt_pipeline/cmilos/readme.md

 ## RTE INVERSION C code for SOPHI (based on the ILD code MILOS by D. Orozco) ##
 ## juanp (IAA-CSIC) ##

+#First recompile for your machine:

+#If Unix based:
+Make clean
+Make

 #How to use:#

 ```milos NLAMBDA MAX_ITER CLASSICAL_ESTIMATES RFS [FWHM DELTA NPOINTS] profiles_file.txt > output.txt```